 Combinatorial Design of Novel Bipolar Plate Coatings for Proton Exchange Membrane Electrolyzers

+The CoDe-PEM Project started in 2019 and ended in 2024.
 Proton Exchange Membrane Electrolysers (PEME) are widely used to make hydrogen gas from renewable energy.
 As the demand for hydrogen as a fuel grows, lower cost electrolysers are needed.
-The CoDe-PEM project aims to contribute towards the development of affordable PEM electrolysis systems with the development of lower cost coating materials for bipolar plates and sinters.
+The CoDe-PEM project aimed to contribute towards the development of affordable PEM electrolysis systems with the development of lower cost coating materials for bipolar plates and sinters.
 In order to lower the costs, a reduction in use of expensive materials and the introduction of new low(er) cost materials are key elements.
 In addition, new materials should allow for fast and low-cost manufacturing processes, such as stamping of BPP flow structures.
+The most important achievements of the CoDe-PEM Project include:

 image0h4ny.png